 Dan relishes taking a personal, laser-focused approach with his clients.
 “For example, some extroverts at parties will talk to 25 people in an hour.
 But I focus on fewer people and get to know them really well,” he says.
 Dan’s credo is to understand his clients’ corporate culture intrinsically and fundamentally, including spending time with clients on site, touring workplaces and educating himself about manufacturing and work processes and procedures: “You have to put yourself into the mindset of the people who work there in order to understand the client’s culture.”

-Among Dan’s many pro bono representations is Beauty Bus Foundation, based in Los Angeles, whose mission is to deliver at-home beauty and grooming services to chronically and terminally ill men, women, children and their caregivers to preserve dignity and hope.
+Among Dan’s many pro bono representations is Los Angeles-based Beauty Bus Foundation, whose mission is to deliver at-home beauty and grooming services to chronically and terminally ill men, women, children, and their caregivers to preserve dignity and hope.
 “Even for a small organization, they have 30 times the number of volunteers as paid employees,” he says.
-“There are a tremendous number of employment law issues with volunteers, interns, paid employees as well as liability issues.”
+“There are a tremendous number of employment law issues with volunteers, interns, paid employees, as well as liability issues.”

 An enthusiastic Los Angeles transplant from his native Southern New Jersey, Dan still follows his beloved Philadelphia sports teams.
 When he’s not working, Dan enjoys hiking and outdoor activities with his family.
 He and one of his two sons are amateur bird watchers.